cinderblock/react-smoothie/README.md

 ## Props

-`SmoothieComponent`'s props are all passed as the options object to _Smoothie Chart_'s constructor like this: `new smoothie.SmoothieChart(...this.props);`
+`SmoothieComponent`'s props are all passed as the options object to _Smoothie Chart_'s constructor like this: `new smoothie.SmoothieChart(this.props);`

 Two extra props can be passed to control the size of the `<canvas>` used: